saraharapally/Data-Visualization/README.md

-# Data-Visualization of Student Data to check the improvement of the students during the past couple of years.
+# Data-Visualization of Student Data to check the improvement of the students during the couple of years.